 You have to experience this wonderful piece of Americana and local fare; it is who we are.
 We hope the Cypress Grill will always be there, but there aren’t any guarantees.
 For now, seeing that “Yes, we’re Open” sign makes me happy.

-And this year the Cypress Grill opens January 10, 2013, closes April 20th.
+And this year the Cypress Grill opens January 20, 2014, closes just after Eastern Monday.
 That weekend the folks of Jamesville host a Herring Festival…lots of fun.